Zoning¶

 Source code in src/idfkit/zoning.py

-create_building(doc, name, footprint, floor_to_floor, num_stories=1, *, zoning=ZoningScheme.BY_STOREY, perimeter_depth=ASHRAE_PERIMETER_DEPTH, custom_zones=None, air_boundary=False)
+create_block(doc, name, footprint, floor_to_floor, num_stories=1, *, zoning=ZoningScheme.BY_STOREY, perimeter_depth=ASHRAE_PERIMETER_DEPTH, custom_zones=None, air_boundary=False, base_elevation=0.0)

 ¶

-Create a fully-zoned building in one call.
+Create a fully-zoned building block in one call.

 This is the primary entry point for the zoning module.
 It combines footprint definition, zoning strategy, and multi-story extrusion into a single function call.